The Fishing Cat: A Threatened Animal of Asia

 Fishing cats are in trouble because their habitat is rapidly disappearing.
 Wetlands are endangered in many parts of Asia and in other parts of the world as well.
 From 2008 to 2016, fishing cats were classified as Endangered by the IUCN.
 During 2016, they were reclassified as Vulnerable.
 As the IUCN quote below says, the apparent improvement in status is due to better information rather than an increase in the number of animals.

 Many wetland habitats are being drained and converted to agricultural land and oil palm plantations.
 In some areas the wetlands are being transformed into aquaculture ponds in order to farm shrimp or fish.
 This process drives way fishing cats and other animals that depend on the area for their survival.
-Humans are also damaging wetlands by pollution and excessive fishing, hunting and woodcutting,
+Humans are also damaging wetlands by pollution and excessive fishing, hunting, and woodcutting,

 In some areas fishing cats have been killed for their pelts or for their meat.
 In addition, farmers have killed them to protect their animals.
 Wetland destruction is by far the biggest thread to fishing cats, however.